jspm/babel-plugin-transform-cjs-dew/README.md

 * Assigning to reserved names
 * Using eval to define variables
 * Expecting `this` being the global as the default context for function calls
+* `delete` statements of local variables are removed

 The above should comprehensively cover the failure cases.